Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

 # Challenge Instructions

-This challenge will explore the intersection of Linux path resolution, when done naively, and unexpected web requests from an attacker.
-We've implemented a simple web server for you --- it will serve up files from /challenge/files over HTTP.
-Can you trick it into giving you the flag?
+This is an practice challenge for demonstrating how the eye tracking challenges work in this dojo.
+The goal is to successfully curl to the server running in the background.

 The webserver program is `/challenge/server`.
 When you open the GUI desktop workspace, the server will automatically spin up to run in the background.
-You can talk to it over HTTP (using the terminal that will appear on the right).
+You can talk to it over HTTP using the right terminal.
+The server's code is displayed in the left terminal.
-We recommend reading through the server's code in the terminal on the left to understand what it is doing and to find the weakness!

-**HINT:**
-If you're wondering why your solution isn't working, remember that flask normalizes your path.
-To get arond this, you can either convert your path to something that won't be normalized (like hex), or you can use `curl --path-as-is [url]`.
+You can communicate with the server using `curl http://challenge.localhost:80/` in the right terminal.